skyrim-multiplayer/skymp/docs/release/dev/sp-array-returns.md

-## Add support for arrays return in TS implementation of Papyrus methods
+## Support array return values in scripting functions

-Now we can get actual arrays return istead of Exception, when using TS function as implementation for Papyrus methods.
+Now we can call functions that return arrays instead of getting exceptions each time we use such scripting functions.

 ```typescript
 Utility.createStringArray(3, "teststring");